GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/firebase/reference.md

 **Log out of the account**
 Logs out of the current account.

-**Sign into an account with auth from provider**
+**Sign into an account via an external provider**
-Sign into an account via an external provider.
+Signs into an account using an external provider's system.
 The available providers are: "google", "facebook", "github" and "twitter".
 Provider authentication only works in the browser!
 Not on previews or pc/mobile exports.

 **Record performance**